Get your adventure on, we’re rounding up the top places to visit in Wales that will make you want to pack your bags right now.

 Wales is often overlooked by its surrounding destinations like England, Ireland and Scotland, but once you visit this tiny country on the East Coast of the UK, you’ll wonder why you never thought of visiting Wales earlier!

 Top Places to Visit in Wales

-Subscribe to our YouTube Channel for videos uploaded every Tuesday and Thursday.
+Subscribe to our YouTube Channel for videos uploaded every week!

 Visit Wales To Enjoy These Great Adventures

 What is Coasteering you ask?
 Coasteering is a unique adventure sport or coastal exploration where you traverse along the coast, rock climbing, cliff jumping and swimming into sea caves.